wchill/SwitchInputEmulator/docs/gamepad_help.md

 * Your controller might need some additional configuration, read the sections below for details.

 ## Q: Is my controller supported?
-### A: I've tested and confirmed that the following controllers work:
+### A: I've personally tested and confirmed that the following controllers work:
 * Windows
     * Xbox One controller
-        * Xbox 360 controllers should also work.
+        * Xbox 360 controllers and anything else that's exposed as an Xinput controller should also work.
     * DualShock 4 (PS4) controller
         * Chrome detects this as an XInput controller without problems.
         * In Firefox, the D-Pad does not work (Firefox does not detect it).
 Instead, the center button has been mapped to D-Pad up.